albertarcuri/albertarcuri/README.md

 - DevOps: Docker, Kubernetes, CI/CD
 - Version Control: Git, GitHub, Bitbucket
 - Project Management: Jira, Trello, Asana, ClickUp

-When Albert works on a project, he doesn't stop until it's awesome.
-He pays attention to all the little details and makes sure everything works perfectly.
-He's not just really good at building websites; he's also super dedicated and loves what he does.
-He's been doing it for a long time and still gets excited about learning new stuff.
-Even though he already knows a lot about web development, he's always trying to learn more.
-And he's happy to help others learn too!

 ## My Stats